 Anti-bacterial, antimicrobial and Antiviral activity.

-Milk obtained from goat is helpful in prevention of Cardiovascular Disease, Gastrointestinal Diseases and Allergy.
+Milk obtained from goat is helpful in the prevention of Cardiovascular Disease, Gastrointestinal Diseases and Allergy.
 It shows beneficial effects in Digestive Disorders, Asthma, Ulcers, Allergies, Inflammatory Bowel Disease (IBD), Malabsorption Disorders, Crohn´S Disease and Ulcerative Colitis.
 As a home remedy to treat weakness in children, goat milk is given.

 Ensminger, M.E. and R.O.
 Parker, 1986.
 Sheep and Goat Science.